|Rating:||8.2 / 10|

 As far as the lighting is concerned this headlamp can use three AAA batteries or the optional rechargeable Core battery which means it has a good degree of versatility if you are using it for extended periods.
 This headlamp has five separate lighting choices which are:

 The white lighting options also have dimming ability.
 Lighting options are chosen with the use of a single button which is now becoming common on headlamps these days.
 While this lamp throws a maximum 300 lumen beam which provides excellent light in close, it’s a bit wide for my liking with the end result being the distance beam only has a 65 metre throw.
 While sounding good it’s a bit on the weak side for serious way finding in unfamiliar areas.
 The duration of the beam varies between 120 hours on the low setting all the way up to two hours on the highest beam setting.
 With the option to swap battery types most hikers will be happy with this duration.

 One other small feature worth mentioning is that there is a small phosphorescent ring surrounding the beam that makes it easy to find when the light is off.
 This headlamp comes in two colours – black and a muted green.

 So is this a light worth considering?
-For most hikers the answer is a definite yes particularly at the relatively inexpensive RRP of $65 AUD.
+For most hikers the answer is a definite yes particularly at the relatively inexpensive AUD $54 RRP.

 A great lightweight headlamp for the typical hiker who doesn’t do serious night hiking in unfamiliar or sketchy areas

-You can purchase the Petzl Zipka Headlamp from Wild Earth
+You can purchase the Petzl Zipka Headlamp from Amazon Australia

 If you have used the Petzl Zipka Headlamp or if you have questions, we’d like to hear from you.
 Post your comment or question below